 Can you commit to a long-term contract and do you anticipate a steady card turnover?

-Worldpay, Takepayments and Handepay have lock-ins of 1-3 years.
-These contracts give you the best rates with a history of existing card turnover and steady income.
+Handepay typically has a lock-in of 1 year.
+Such a contract has the best rates with a history of existing card turnover and steady income.

-If sales are less predictable and you can’t tell how much freelance work there’ll be, SumUp, Zettle or Square have very competitive fees while also allowing you to accept a wide range of cards without a contract.
+If sales are less predictable and you can’t tell how much freelance work there’ll be, SumUp, PayPal or Square have very competitive fees while also allowing you to accept a wide range of cards without a contract.
+Revolut and Tide have no lock-in either, but accept considerably fewer cards.

-SumUp – simplest card reader with or without mobile app
+SumUp – simplest card readers with upgradable POS

 SumUp